Chymyst/chymyst-core/doc/chymyst01.md

 ## Example: Concurrent counter

+We already know enough to start implementing some first examples of concurrent programs.

-We would like to maintain a counter with an integer value, which can be incremented or decremented by non-blocking, concurrently running operations.
+Suppose we need to maintain a counter with an integer value, which can be incremented or decremented by non-blocking, concurrently running operations.
 (For example, we would like to be able to increment and decrement the counter from different processes running at the same time.)

 To implement this in `JoinRun`, we begin by deciding which molecules we will need to define.